compas-dev/compas_slicer/docs/examples/01_planar_slicing_simple.rst

 Since we are now done with operations involving the :class:`PlanarSlicer` class, we can save the slicing result to JSON.
-In the next steps we will use the :class:`PrintOrganizer` class to organize our print for fabrication.
+In the next steps we will use the :class:`BasePrintOrganizer` class to organize our print for fabrication.

 .. code-block:: python